|Degree||Qualification||Duration||UCAS Code||Prospectus link|

 Computer systems.
 Computer architecture, network architecture.
 Mainframe computing, tutored by experts from IBM.
 Computer security, encryption and forensics.

 Enterprise culture.
 The web and the internet.
-Mobile apps for the iPhone and Android platforms.
+Mobile app development.
 Marketing and strategy, accounting and finance.
 The next generation of intelligent web-based systems and cloud services.

 Digital media.
 2D and 3D graphics.
 User interfaces.
 Virtual reality, games technology and the latest research on computer simulation.
 Novel user interfaces based on speech input and motion tracking.